Introduction

 Scenario 5: Complete Server Loss

 Problem: Entire server destroyed.
-Recovery:Provision New Server
+Recovery:1

 - Meet hardware requirements